guark/guark/README.md

-# -guark
+# Guark

-Guark allows you to build beautiful user interfaces using modern web technologies such as vue.js, react.js..., while your app logic handled and powered by the amazing **Golang**.
+Guark allows you to build beautiful user interfaces using modern web technologies such as Vue.js, React.js..., while your app logic handled and powered by the amazing **Go**.

-Guard beats NodeJs electron so bad If we talk about **performance** and **memory usage**!